|Army Corps vehicle that goes between land

 STATUS – The study formally began in 2017 with data collection.
 Works includes collecting sediment samples, deploying instrument suites, and mapping the region to obtain information about the movement of sediment in and around the scour hole.
 In 2020, the team will use the collected data to begin modeling potential alternatives to address the scour hole.
 Public review of a draft report is anticipated in spring 2021.
 The study document will be approved in 2021.

 Ocean City Harbor and Inlet Navigation Improvement Project - This project entails the analysis of potential navigation improvements to help address issues mariners regularly encounter when traversing the federal channel.
 The inlet suffers from chronic shoaling, despite maintenance dredging, particularly in certain hotspots that have caused problems for commercial fishermen and recreational vessels that rely on the channel.
 The Corps will evaluate sediment transport in the inlet and recommend options for managing the shoaling to include structural solutions like jetties or channel modifications like deepening the channel in the inlet.
 This project is 90 percent federally funded.

 STATUS – Baltimore District signed a project partnership agreement Feb.
 14, 2019, with Maryland Department of Natural Resources and Worcester County for this project.
-The plan is to make a recommendation by early 2020 and complete plans by the end of 2020.
-Construction would be slated to start in 2021.
+The plan is to make a recommendation by fall 2020; complete the environmental assessment and design by spring 2021; and start construction in fall 2021.